Usage

 (

-adjustment method for degrees of freedom and coefficients covariance matrix.- vcov
+adjustment method for degrees of freedom.- vcov

 (